SmarterApp/RDW_Documentation/docs/API-Ingest.md

 ```

 ### Package Endpoints
-End-points for submitting assessment package data.
+End-points for submitting assessment package data in a CSV format (tabulator output).
 This is data authored by Smarter Balanced that describes the
 assessments, items and other test details.
 This end point can be used to either import new packages or update existing
 ones.
 When an assessment is created, the following data elements are considered critical in properly parsing incoming
 Exam requests and cannot be updated later: